Boston-Software-Crafters/website/README.md

-# About Boston Python
+# About Boston Software Crafters

-Content and configuration for <https://about.bostonpython.com>, built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
+Content and configuration for <https://about.bostonsoftwarecrafters.com>??, built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).

 ## Running the site locally